 The experiment was set up as a demonstration and is not kept under special environmental conditions (it is actually kept in a display cabinet in the foyer of the Department), so the rate of flow of the pitch varies with seasonal changes in temperature.
 Nonetheless, it is possible to make an estimate of the viscosity of this sample of pitch (R. Edgeworth, B.J.
 Dalton and T. Parnell, Eur.
 J. Phys (1984) 198-200).
 It turns out to be about 100 billion times more viscous than water!
-The first picture in the slide show above is of Professor John Mainstone, longtime custodian of the experiment.
+The first picture in the slide show above is of the late Professor John Mainstone, longtime custodian of the experiment.

 Timelapse video of the Pitch Drop (28th April 2012 - 10th April 2013)

 The following 10-second time-lapse video captures the descent of the imminent 9th drop between the period of 28th April 2012 to 10th April 2013.